Welcome to York Neuroimaging Centre

 Established early in 2005, we are a NeuroImaging research centre servicing the requirements of a number of departments of the University of York.
 Thanks to a number of grants and contributions, the centre has been able to invest extensively in technologies to help us to better understand the chemistry, physiology and psychology of human brain function.

-Our Masters students
+Our Masters Course

 The neural correlates of semantic richness: Evidence from an fMRI study of word learning.